evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/io.rst

    .. method:: read1(size=-1)

-      Read and return up to *size* bytes, with at most one call to the underlying raw stream's :meth:`~RawIOBase.read` (or
+      Read and return up to *size* bytes, with at most one call to the underlying raw stream's :meth:`~RawIOBase.read` method.
-      :meth:`~RawIOBase.readinto`) method.
 This can be useful if you are implementing your own buffering on top of a :class:`BufferedIOBase` object.

    .. method:: readinto(b)